Statement of Policy

-The goal of these policies and guidelines is protect our patients’ health information and other protected information such as individually identifying information or financial information (“Protected Information”) by enhancing the security of our electronic information systems.
-WashU requires securing Protected Information contained on all mobile media, laptops, workstations, servers and external hosted sites that are not located in Approved Secure Data Centers.
-Approved Secure Data Centers are defined as data centers that have had a formal risk assessment on the physical and logical controls completed by the Information Security Office and the Internal Audit Office with no findings that would render the data center unsecured.
+Encryption is used to secure information by making it unreadable to unauthorized individuals.
+WashU requires encryption of protected information contained on all electronic devices, mobile media, laptops, workstations, servers and external hosted sites that are not located in Approved Secure Data Centers.
+The Approved Secure Data Centers are defined as data centers that have had a formal risk assessment on the physical and logical controls completed by the Information Security Office (ISO) and the Internal Audit Office with no findings that would render the data center unsecured.

-All electronic devices that receive, store and/or transmit Protected Information and are not located in an Approved Secure Data Centers must use WashU-approved encryption methods to secure the information stored on or transmitted outside the secure clinical network.
+All electronic devices which receive, store and/or transmit protected information and are not located in an Approved Secure Data Centers must use WashU-approved encryption methods that comply with applicable laws and regulations to secure the information stored or transmitted outside the secure clinical network.